zesterer/vulcan/README.md

 ##Credits

 JournalNext is developed by Ryan Sipes & Barry Smith.
-All code within this repository is licensed under the GPL 2.0 software license.
+All code within this repository is licensed under the GPL 2.0 software license unless otherwise specified.